-- 1. On the File menu, choose Open. - In the Open dialog box, select the sound (.wav) file you wish to play. - 3.
-To play a sound file, click the Play button - 4.
-To stop playing, click the Stop button - You may use the Fast Forward button to move to the beginning of a file or the Fast Backward button to the end.
+- 1. On the File menu, choose Open. - 2.
+In the Open dialog box, select the sound (.wav) file you wish to play.

+- You may use the Fast Forward button to move to the beginning of a file or the Fast Backward button to the end